 - Do you need to connect the dots between all moving pieces for real-time portfolio planning and allocation?

-If you answered yes to any of these questions, it’s validation that you need a CPO.
+If you answered yes to any of these questions, you need a CPO.

-- Balancing customer needs, business goals, and engineering resources
+- An emphasis on balancing customer needs, business goals, and engineering resources.

-If you’re new to the role, check out our 90-Day Success Plan for New Chief Product Officers named ‘Most Valuable Post of 2022’ by Product Management Today.
+To learn more about the CPO role, check out our 90-Day Success Plan for New Chief Product Officers named ‘Most Valuable Post of 2022’ by Product Management Today.